 Clients receive antiretroviral drugs through a community ART group, a “Differentiated Model of Care” arrangement to ease access to HIV medications.

-ACHIEVE goals for Nigeria from October 2019 to September 2020 include,
+ACHIEVE Project Goals from October 2020 to September 2021 include,

-- Provide TB/HIV services to those co-infected with HIV and TB
+- Provide TB/HIV services to 2,514 individuals co-infected with HIV and TB